barstoolbluz/postgres-metabase/README.md

 ### 🐚 Shell Integration

-The environment includes shell integration for multiple shells:
+Our environment includes shell integration for multiple shells:
 - Bash
 - Zsh
 - Fish

 ### 📊 Database & Analytics Integration

-The environment provides:
+Our environment provides:
 - PostgreSQL database with your choice of version (10-16)
 - PostGIS extension for geographical data
 - Metabase for data visualization and analytics: